-Enter the beginning and ending dates of the taxable period if different from the calendar year.
+Enter the beginning and ending dates of the taxable period.

 NOTE: Spouses may NOT combine net results of separately held business organizations; separately owned businesses must file a separate NH-1040, together with all other applicable forms and schedules, under their own taxpayer identification number.
 Jointly owned property is reported on the same NH-1040.
-Limited Liability Companies owned by individuals and reported on their Federal Form 1040 must file a separate NH-1040.
-All applicable federal forms, including, but not limited to, Schedules C, D, E, F, 4835, 4797, or 6252, as applicable, must be attached.
+Limited Liability Companies owned by individuals and reported on their Federal Form 1040 must file a separate Form NH-1040.
+All applicable federal forms, including, but not limited to, Schedules C, D, E, F, and Forms 4835, 4797, or 6252, as applicable, must be attached.